lupyuen/lupyuen.github.io/src/ci5.md

 _We're running the NuttX CI Script on our computer.
 How does it work?_

-This is how we call [_tools/ci/cibuild.sh_](https://github.com/apache/nuttx/blob/master/tools/ci/cibuild.sh) to Download the Toolchains and Build our NuttX Target: [run-build-macos.sh](https://github.com/lupyuen/nuttx-build-farm/blob/main/run-build-macos.sh)
+This is how we call [_tools/ci/cibuild.sh_](https://github.com/apache/nuttx/blob/master/tools/ci/cibuild.sh) to Download the Toolchains and __Compile our NuttX Target__: [run-build-macos.sh](https://github.com/lupyuen/nuttx-build-farm/blob/main/run-build-macos.sh)

 ```bash
 ## Let's download the NuttX Toolchains and Run a NuttX Build on macOS